tanu91112/PCB_Defect_Detection_System/README.md

 - AI-powered PCB defect detection using Deep Learning + Computer Vision.
 - Real-time defect detection through a web-based interface.
 - Consistent and reliable automated analysis.
-- Export of reports (CSV and annotated images).
+- Export of reports (CSV, images, and logs).
 - High accuracy using an EfficientNet-B4 model.

 <table>